-IV B.Tech. - II Semester (19BT80531) PROJECT WORK
+IV B.Tech. - II Semester (19BT81231) PROJECT WORK

 Int.
 Marks Ext.
-Marks Total Marks L Т Р С 100 100 200 - - - 10
+Marks Total Marks L Т Ρ С 100 100 200 - - - 10

-COURSE DESCRIPTION: Identification of topic for the project work; Literature survey; Collection of preliminary data; Identification of implementation tools and methodologies; Performing critical study and analysis of the topic identified; Time and cost analysis; Implementation of the project work; Preparation of thesis and presentation.
+Identification of topic for the project work; Literature survey; Collection of preliminary data; Identification of implementation tools and methodologies; Performing critical study and analysis of the topic identified; Time and cost analysis; Implementation of the project work; Preparation of thesis and presentation.

-COURSE OUTCOMES: After successful completion of the course, students will be able to:
+COURSE OUTCOMES: After successful completion of this course, the students will be able to:

 - CO1.
-Create/Design computer science engineering systems or processes to solve complex computer science engineering and allied problems using appropriate tools and techniques following relevant standards, codes, policies, regulations and latest developments. - CO2.
-Consider society, health, safety, environment, sustainability, economics and project management in solving complex computer science engineering and allied problems. - CO3.
-Perform individually or in a team besides communicating effectively in written, oral and graphical forms on computer science engineering systems or processes.
+Create/Design algorithms and software to solve complex Computer Science, Information Technology and allied problems using appropriate tools and techniques following relevant standards, codes, policies, regulations and latest developments. - CO2.
+Consider society, health, safety, environment, sustainability, economics and project management in solving complex Computer Science, Information Technology and allied problems. - CO3.
+Perform individually or in a team besides communicating effectively in written, oral and graphical forms on Computer Science, and Information Technology based systems or processes.